j0y-ce/neuro_knowledge_base/_posts/Normal Brain MRI/2025-04-28-normal-brain-mri-post-1.md

 ![Image]({{ site.baseurl }}/assets/posterior-coronal.png){: width="500" }

-  <li>  b)	Axial: The appearance of the ventricles is once again a great landmark of the level.
+  <li> Axial: The appearance of the ventricles is once again a great landmark of the level.
 Once in the brainstem, the cross-section appearance of the brainstem as well as the ventral arteries can give you a good clue about which level of the brainstem you are looking at.</li>

 ![Image]({{ site.baseurl }}/assets/superior axial.png){: width="500" }

 ![Image]({{ site.baseurl }}/assets/mid ventricles axial.png){: width="500" }

-  <li>c)	Sagittal: Best to always start midline!
+  <li> Sagittal: Best to always start midline!
 Identify the midline by finding the third ventricle (dark on T1 and FLAIR) and the pituitary sella.</li>
 </ol>

 ![Image]({{ site.baseurl }}/assets/mid-sagittal.png){: width="500" }